60 Jie2 節

 Line 4 sustains masculine line 5 and is steadily restricted, signifying it abides by the regulation of the one above; therefore the restriction will progress smoothly.

 Enlightenment through six four: to act righteously and submissively (according to what one is designated to).
 One is obedient to restriction, which is steady, so the restriction can progress smoothly leading to overall smooth progress.
-As long as the restriction is righteous and moderate, everyone will be happy with the restriction, like the hexagram Dui (58), joy, even if this line changes to masculine.
+As long as the restriction is righteous and moderate, everyone will be happy with it, like the hexagram Dui (58), joy, after this line is fully activated.

 The 5th line

-Text: Sweet Jie (restriction), (which is of) auspiciousness.
-Go forth and there will be what is advocated (or, there will be praise in going forth).
+The subject engages in sweet Jie (restriction), which is of auspiciousness.
+Go forward and there exists what is advocated (or, there will be praise in going forth).

 It is at the king’s position; its restriction is like the king’s reasonable and humane governance.
 This will bring auspiciousness to the country and the people, and one will be esteemed for doing so.
 If line 5 moves forth to the next hexagram Zhong Fu (61), where the sincerity and trust of the king, line 5, is bound together with his subjects resulting in no fault or calamity.
 This signifies that his regime will be reinstated after his sincerity and trust were lost in hexagram Dui (58).

-Commentary on the image: The auspiciousness of the sweet Jie (restriction), (which is due to its) staying at the position of the middle of the upper trigram where the principle of moderation is available.
+Commentary on the image: The auspiciousness of the sweet Jie (restriction), which is because line 5 stays at the position of the middle of the upper trigram where the principle of moderation is available.

 Sweet restriction conforms not only to righteousness but also to the principle of moderation.